appcircleio/appcircle-cli/README.md

 - Set all these settings via interactive mode `appcircle -i`
 - Print help of config command `appcircle config -h`

-### How to Trust your Self-Hosted Appcircle Certificate?
+### Trusting Your Self-Hosted Appcircle Certificate

 - After you configure the Appcircle CLI, you can run the the command below to trust SSL certificate.